cjkoester/dbsql_query_logger/README.md

 ### Usage
 The DBSQL query logger can be used in a variety of ways.

-* Add dbsql_query_logger.py module as a workspace file.
+* Add the dbsql_query_logger.py module as a [workspace file](https://docs.databricks.com/en/files/workspace-modules.html).
 * Use a whl to install it on a cluster.
 * A Databricks Workflow can run it using the module or whl.